Electroencephalographic field influence on calcium momentum waves: Current projects

+Research to date clearly supports the importance of tripartite synaptic processes influenced by $ \mathrm{Ca}^{2+} $ waves.
+Additional experimental and theoretical development will make it possible to simulate the influence of these interactions at the larger scale of columnar interactions, e.g., as $ \mathrm{Ca}^{2+} $ waves influence averaged synaptic processes in columnar interactions.

-\subsection{Quantum Coherence Simulations}
+\subsection{Quantum coherence simulations}

-We are researching the calculation of extended quantum coherence of $ \mathrm{Ca}^{2+} $ using PATHINT \cite{Ingber+Nunez1995} or PATHTREE \cite{Ingber+Chen+Mondescu+Muzzall+Renedo2001} code used in previous publications by the author.
+We are researching the calculation of extended quantum coherence of $ \mathrm{Ca}^{2+} $ using PATHINT \citep{Ingber+Nunez1995} or PATHTREE \citep{Ingber+Chen+Mondescu+Muzzall+Renedo2001} code used in previous publications by the author.
 The use of these codes for path-integral calculations, in contrast to Monte Carlo codes, permits a time step-wise propagation of quite general time-dependent nonlinear multivariate propagators, during which new events may enter the propagation, e.g., simulating BB decoupling from interacting ions in $ \mathrm{Ca}^{2+} $ waves, promoting long coherence times.
-This is quite a familiar situation in financial derivatives like options, and these codes were used successfully in that discipline, e.g., much better than using Monte Carlo calculations of path integrals \cite{Ingber+Chen+Mondescu+Muzzall+Renedo2001,Ingber+Wilson1999}.
-However, here the propagator may not be easily defined (we have not found any good example yet), and it likely will in complex $ (x+\hat{\mathbf {i}}y) $ space which makes numerical details quite harder.
+Path integral methods have been used for other biophysical systems \citep{Nalbach+Ishizaki+Fleming+Thorwart2011}.
+This is quite a familiar situation in financial derivatives like options, and these codes were used successfully in that discipline, e.g., much better than using Monte Carlo calculations of path integrals \citep{Ingber+Chen+Mondescu+Muzzall+Renedo2001}.
+However, here the propagator may not be easily defined (we have not found any good example yet), and it likely will live in complex $ (x+\mathbf{\hat{i}}y) $ space which makes numerical details quite harder.

 Quite apart from obvious possible extrapolations to the realm of interactions between macroscopic processes involved in consciousness and the quantum scales of neocortical processes, the issues in this project are within currently accessible experimental and theoretical physics per se.